gorilik324/crypto-trend-screener-job/README.md

 **Find trade opportunities (example intraday)**
 * Long
-  * Otevri list Intraday D trends
+  * Open the sheet "Intraday D trends"
-  * Serad si radky od trhu ktere nejvice rostly dle sloupecku Change 7 days, %
+  * Sort by the market that grew the most by colum "Change 7 days, %"
-  * Vyfiltruj si trhy dle kontextu (Up-trend, Start rotation after up-trend)
+  * Filter markets by context (Up-trend, Start rotation after up-trend)

 * Short
-  * Otevri list Intraday D trends
+  * Open the sheet "Intraday D trends"
-  * Serad si radky od trhu ktere nejvice klesaly dle sloupecku Change 7 days, %
+  * Sort by the market that decline the most by colum "Change 7 days, %"
-  * Vyfiltruj si trhy dle kontextu (Up-trend, Start rotation after up-trend)
+  * Filter markets by context (Up-trend, Start rotation after up-trend)

 ## Contact